 I am a librarian and I have worked in libraries for the past ten years.
 I got my MS in Library Science from Simmons College in 2015, and from then until the fall of 2017, I was employed as a librarian for the Environmental Protection Agency (contractor).
 I worked on the EPA’s website to make it more user friendly.
 I also answered reference questions from employees and from the public on a variety of topics relating to the agency and the federal government.

-I am now employed as the Web Services Librarian at the Boston Public Library, where I helped them move into a content management system, provide usability and accessibility guidance, contribute to the overall strategic vision for the website, and manage and train our nearly 30 bloggers.
+I was the Web Services Librarian at the Boston Public Library, where I helped them move into a content management system, provide usability and accessibility guidance, contribute to the overall strategic vision for the website, and manage and train our nearly 30 bloggers.
+I am now employed as a User Experience Designer at MIT Libraries and I serve on the Editorial Board of Weave, a journal of library user experience.

 My first library job was in a law firm library while I was an undergraduate student.
 That job sparked my realization that I belonged in libraries.
 As I’ve taken on different library jobs and learned new things, my interests in the field of librarianship have evolved.